MUNENEDENNIS/MyPortfolio/README.md

 HTML
 CSS
 ## Support and contact details
 For any difficulties accessing the code, comments, concerns, ideas or any form of questions.
-Kindly contact me at official munen@gmailcom
+Kindly contact me at officialmunene@gmailcom
 ### License
 MIT License

-Copyright (c) [2020] [DennisMunene]
+Copyright (c) 2020 DennisMunene

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal